fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 ## Practice

 The best way to become confident managing your cryptocurrency is by having on hands experience.
-You may have studied so much about driving but until you get the hands on the steering wheel you don't know how it truly is.
+You may have studied so much about driving but until you get your hands on the steering wheel you don't know how it truly is.

 Here are some practice exercices you can do without using real funds.